Issues

 During a manual test run

-Click Test Defects > Add new defect .
+Click the Test Defects button and select Add new defect.
 If there are no defects assigned to this run, clicking Test Defects opens the Add Run Defect dialog box.
 For details, see Report defects during a run.

 In the Tests tab of a pipeline's latest run